 - Periodic updates from the IPC

-Fisher Investments host events in more than 60 cities nationwide, designed exclusively for their clients.
+Fisher Investments hosts events in many cities nationwide, designed exclusively for their clients.
 The purpose is to give clients unprecedented access to senior decision-makers as well as other clients of the firm.
 Events include:

 - Fisher Forecast Seminars